-A single VNet can be linked to up to four ExpressRoute circuits.
-Use the process below to create a new connection object for each ExpressRoute circuit you are connecting to.
+A single VNet can be linked to up to 16 ExpressRoute circuits.
+Use the following process to create a new connection object for each ExpressRoute circuit you're connecting to.
 The ExpressRoute circuits can be in the same subscription, different subscriptions, or a mix of both.

-You can link a virtual network outside of the geopolitical region of the ExpressRoute circuit, or connect a larger number of virtual networks to your ExpressRoute circuit if you enabled the ExpressRoute premium add-on.
+If you enable the ExpressRoute premium add-on, you can link virtual networks outside of the geopolitical region of the ExpressRoute circuit.
+The premium add-on will also allow you to connect more than 10 virtual networks to your ExpressRoute circuit depending on the bandwidth chosen.
 Check the FAQ for more details on the premium add-on.